HuiyingZz/NDDPlus/README.md

 My average completion time is about 9-12 minutes with a 4 poeple team.
 Changes as the overall skill level of team and RNGs like rooms and skills.

-The average loot from my completion is about 2.25-2.75 hcs, 7-9 geode, 1/3 chance for 1 artifact.
+The average loot from my completion is about 2.25-2.5 hcs, 7-8 geode, about 1/3 chance for 1 artifact.

 ## About Gallery of Fear

-Builds, gameplay to point out what are the meta stragedies.
-Wave 50 (for advancement) has no difficulty.
+Builds, gameplay to point out what are the meta stragedies for deep group run.
+Solo is NOT included.
+Consider start with Hunter / Apoth and prepare for Paladin or Assassin.

 # Where do I start with?